-The pancreas is a pear-shaped gland measuring approximately six inches in length, and is located at the bottom of the breastbone behind the stomach.
+The pancreas is a pear-shaped gland that measures approximately six inches in length.
+It is located at the bottom of the breastbone behind the stomach.
 Pancreatic cancer is an aggressive cancer that is notoriously difficult to diagnose and treat.
 It is rarely detected in the early stages, with symptoms becoming apparent as the disease progresses.
-The following are symptoms of pancreatic cancer you shouldn’t ignore.
+The following are signs and symptoms of pancreatic cancer you shouldn’t ignore.

 Facts About The Pancreas